PrimeDAO/dapp-boilerplate-angular-bootstrap/README.md

 ## Features

 * Gets web3 provider from Metamask
-* Shows ETH and ERC20 token balances
+* Shows ETH and ERC20 token balances using ethers library
 * Dynamically changes addresses when user changes them in Metamask
 * Dynamically changes and displays network when user changes them in Metamask
 * Allows user to disconnect dapp from wallet